 In the case of the lying detective human morality has been burdened with a prescription that some harm ought to befall him and the tension that disobedience to the moral law has not been rectified.
 Some harm happening to this detective would fulfill, and thereby eliminate, the prescription that he ought to suffer harm and return morality, at least with respect to this case, free from tension of losing its authority.

 Upon this definition of moral harm, some definitions are proposed for discussion in subsequent posts

-Natural moral harm is the harm which ought to be a consequence of violation of a moral law.
+Natural moral harm is the harm which ought to be as a consequence of violation of a moral law and the harm chosen in the violation.
 Upon violation of a moral law a prescription for natural moral harm necessarily occurs in human morality but it is contingent upon circumstances in the natural world whether or not natural moral harm occurs.

 Moral purification for a violation is the removal of moral harm of the violation from morality by the occurrence of the natural moral harm specified by the moral law.
 Purification removes the junk prescription requiring harm and eliminates the stress in morality of having its threat unexecuted

 Moral punishment of a violator of a moral law is the intentional infliction on a violator of what is believed to be the natural moral harm for the violation.

 Retribution for a violation is moral purification for a violation by punishment.